byronbytes/Tasks/docs/CONTRIBUTING.md

-To contribute, you need the following prerequisites.

-## Prerequisites
+As a contributor, we would expect you to have:

-- A decent understanding of C#.
+- A decent knowledge of C#
-- An IDE for debugging such as Visual Studio 2019.
+- Visual Studio IDE installed (preferably the latest version)
--